OWASP/www-event-appsecil-2023/Volunteers.md

 Wonderful people of the AppSec & DevSec Community,

-OWASP AppSec IL will take place this month on the 16-17.05 in EXPO TLV.
+OWASP AppSecIL will take place on May 16th and 17th, 2023 in EXPO TLV.

 We planned an amazing event and hoping to see you all there!